affilirator/bestofvacuum/src/content/blog/best-multi-purpose-steam-cleaner.md

 ---
-title: "6 Best Multi Purpose Steam Cleaners"
+title: The Best Multi Purpose Steam Cleaners
+source: wordpress
+originalUrl: best-multi-purpose-steam-cleaner
+pubDate: 2025-08-06
+modDate: 2025-10-22
+image: /images/default-image.jpg
+excerpt: When it comes to cleaning, perhaps you need the best multi purpose steam cleaner and you are sorted.
+One thing I love about steam cleaning is that it effectively trades heat for chemicals without sacrificing strength.
+In fact, when used correctly, steam can easily kill 99.99% of germs and bacteria, thus making it a safe, healthy, eco-friendly, all-natural way to clean your home from &#8230; Read more
+category: Hard Floors Vacuums
+showTableOfContents: true
-author: "Christie Winston"
+author: Christie Winston
-authorBio: "Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
+authorBio: Christie Winston is a home cleaning expert with over 10 years of experience testing and reviewing vacuum cleaners and cleaning products.
 She holds certifications in indoor air quality management and specializes in solutions for allergy sufferers.
-Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce."
+Christie has been featured in publications such as Good Housekeeping, Real Simple, and The Spruce.
-authorImage: "/images/authors/emma-johnson.jpg"
+authorImage: /images/authors/emma-johnson.jpg
-authorImageAlt: "Christie Winston, Home Cleaning Expert"
+authorImageAlt: Christie Winston, Home Cleaning Expert
-showTableOfContents: true
-image: "/images/default-image.jpg"
-coverAlt: "6 Best Multi Purpose Steam Cleaners"
+coverAlt: 6 Best Multi Purpose Steam Cleaners
-pubDate: "2021-12-02"
-modDate: "2023-02-07"
-originalUrl: "best-multi-purpose-steam-cleaner"
-category: "Hard Floors Vacuums"
-source: "wordpress"
-excerpt: "When it comes to cleaning, perhaps you need the best multi purpose steam cleaner and you are sorted.
-One thing I love about steam cleaning is that it effectively trades heat for chemicals without sacrificing strength.
-In fact, when used correctly, steam can easily kill 99.99% of germs and bacteria, thus making it a safe, healthy, eco-friendly, all-natural way to clean your home from &#8230; Read more"
 ---

 When it comes to cleaning, perhaps you need the best multi purpose steam cleaner and you are sorted.
 One thing I love about steam cleaning is that it effectively trades heat for chemicals without sacrificing strength.